keneil2/the-bugTracker/README.md

   to-learn
- learn more about components and views using blade supercharged lol (laravel docs is a good place to start) features to work on: add a category for the bugs(open,in progress,Resolved,Closed) make the default bug be category be open allow developers to only work on updating category allow admin to assign bugs to developers
+ learn more about components and views using blade supercharged lol (laravel docs is a good place to start) features to work on: add a category for the bugs(open,in progress,Resolved,Closed) make the default bug be category be open allow developers to only work on updating category #done allow admin to assign bugs to developers #done